roehampton/module-content/msc-project/assessment/README.md

 ##### Background

+You need to convince your examination team that your project is a viable one by answering the question -- **why is this a suitable project for a MSc Project?**

 The aim of the background section is to provide the reader with the relevant contextual information necessary to understand your work.
 This section must be suitably referenced based on the reviews undertaken.
 There are two reviews that are likely to take place within this section -- a technology review and a literature review.
 The section concludes with a summary of the findings from the background investigation and how that **justifies** the work undertaken in your project.

 ###### Technology Review